asifbacchus/MailcowBackup/README.md

 addition, it reads easy to edit external plain-text files for borg settings so you don't have to weed through the script code to supply things like passwords.

+**This script autodetects the location of your Mailcow configuration file.
+If you have multiple files with the same name on your system, the script will likely get confused and exit with an error**

 ## Why this script must be run as root

 This script must be run by the root user and will exit with an error if you try